subhero24/react-routing/README.md

 ## Data fetching

 If your route needs some data to be fetched asynchronously before the route is shown, you can specify an async function as a data property to your route.
-The parameters of the matched path is the argument to your async function, allowing you to fetch the correct data based on the parameters of your route.
+The parameters and splat of the matched path are the arguments to your async function, allowing you to fetch the correct data based on the parameters and/or splat of your route.

 ```javascript
 import Routes from 'react-sprout';